I spent my life as a teacher, but I might have

 cost a nickel a copy, and

-mother explaining to me that The
+mother explained to me that The

 Saturday Evening Post relied not upon